akikuno/DAJIN2/README.md

 https://github.com/user-attachments/assets/e2de7b56-94c8-4361-a9d3-54c30d53720c

 >[!TIP]
-> **Clicking on an allele of interest in the stacked bar chart allows you to view detailed information on the mutation (right panel above on figure, and video)**.
+> **Clicking on an allele of interest in the stacked bar chart allows you to view detailed information on the mutation (the right panel in the figure above, and in the video)**.

 In the report, **Allele type** indicates the allele category, and **Percent of reads** shows the proportion of reads.